<img src="https://ws.zoominfo.com/pixel/pIUYSip8PKsGpxhxzC1V" width="1" height="1" style="display: none;">

 In January 2025, the Texas Department of Savings and Mortgage Lending (SML) and 52 other state regulators announced a settlement with a mortgage banker for deficient cybersecurity practices and failure to cooperate with state regulators following a data breach impacting nearly 6 million customers.
 While unrelated to lending services, the $20 million penalty underscores the importance of FIs and lenders adhering to cyberactivity regulations and best practices.

-To mitigate these risks, lenders should continue tracking state mortgage lending regulations and ensure effective complaint management processes.
+To mitigate these risks, lenders should continue tracking state mortgage lending regulations and ensure effective complaint management processes are in place.
 Regulatory change management is also helpful for identifying, evaluating, and implementing new or amended rules.

 Crypto and digital assets